zkLinkProtocol/zklink-docs/docs/Introduction.md

 zkLink is a trustless **chain-to-chain DEX** based on zero-knowledge technology.

-As the bridging component among isolated chains and layer2 networks, zkLink makes it possible for native assets on separate ecos to interoperate and pair with each other.
+As a middleware to connect isolated chains and layer2 networks, zkLink approaches the cross chain liquidity problem differently: we use ZK-Rollup as a solution for tokens and liquidity on separate chains to communicate with each other.

 <div className="cancel-md-margin">

-> **🥇** Suppose that traders are able to swap from SRM on Solana for CAKE on BSC within 45 seconds, and developers will be provided with zkLink SDK for their users to enjoy fast cross chain swapping without leaving their platforms: this all happens with **a secure, fast, cost-friendly experience**, when zkLink adopts recursive SNARKs to guarantee the validity of cross-chain transactions.
+> **🥇** Suppose that traders are able to swap from SRM on Solana for CAKE on BSC within 45 seconds, and developers are able to leverage zkLink SDK as a built-in solution for their cross chain liquidity transfer: this all happens with **a secure, fast, cost-friendly experience**, when zkLink adopts recursive SNARKs to guarantee the validity of cross-chain transactions.

 </div>